Pollito Dev

 The two big things that I got out of therapy were:

-So, I made my mind and put myself a life objective:
+So, I made up my mind and put myself a life goal:

 If I’m dying, it won’t be in Argentina.

-And I did what any young and naive developer do best, start applying to job offers in linkedin.
+And I did what any young and naive developer does best, start applying to job offers on LinkedIn.

-My mail inbox was filled with rejected job applications answers, cause as a latin with no visa nor citizenship in any first world country, most HR were not really interested in giving me a chance.
+My mail inbox was filled with rejected job applications answers, because as a Latin with no visa nor citizenship in any first world country, most HR were not really interested in giving me a chance.
 Fair enough.

-But also got few positive answers, one of those was Devsu .
-They wanted me to go through an inverview process to maybe get the chance of a Java Spring Boot dev position in an Ecuatorian fintech project.
+But also got a few positive answers, one of those was Devsu .
+They wanted me to go through an interview process to maybe get the chance of a Java Spring Boot dev position in an Ecuadorian fintech project.

 To be honest, I thought of ignoring this proposition.
-The interview process was loooooong and I wasn’t feeling like wasting my free time in it.
+The interview process was long, and I wasn’t feeling like wasting my free time on it.
 It consisted in:

 But beggars can’t be choosers, so I did my best in every step and… got the job

 I’m part of the dev team in an Ecuatorian Bank.
-Precisely, I’m the replacement of David , a billiant developer (I knew him just for a week, but he seems billiant) who is leaving cause he’s gonna do his masters degree in Spain.
+Precisely, I’m the replacement of David , a billiant developer (I knew him just for a week, but he seems brilliant) who is leaving because he’s going to do his master’s degree in Spain.

 And here is the plot twist: I’ll be working with Java Spring Webflux microservices, built following Hexagonal Architecture philosophy, deployed in Azure cloud services … And I don’t have any idea nor experience in any of what I just said.